inteliver/inteliver-docs/docs/getting-started/image-ai.md

 !!! note
     Here we first select car's object by `i_c_object_truck` and then crop it using `i_o_crop` operation.

-There are also more examples in [object detection examples](/examples/object-detection).
+There are also more examples in [object detection examples](../examples/object-detection.md).

+!!! info
-you can also refer to [API reference](/api-reference/object-detection/) section for complete list of args.
+    you can also refer to [API reference](../api-reference/object-detection.md) section for complete list of args.

 ## Face Detection